MedKH1684/EyeNet/README.md

 # EyeNet
-EyeNet is a network packets sniffer and analyzer GUI application that works on Linux
+EyeNet is a Network Packets Sniffer and analyzer GUI application that works on Linux

 # Features
 - Capture network traffic and display it in real time.